 Updated MISTAKES COMMONLY MADE ON NIH GRANT APPLICATIONS

 Benefit from knowledge gained by a grantwriter who reads dozens of Summary Statements per year

 Updated BEST PRACTICES: INCREASING YOUR NIH FUNDING PORTFOLIO

 For Research Development staff seeking to increase the NIH funding portfolio at their institution

-For about the cost of a single lab reagent, a grantee can enjoy unlimited access to all webinars, live or recorded, for one full year!
+For about the cost of a single lab reagent, a grantee can enjoy unlimited access to all courses, live or recorded, for one full year!

 Administrators enjoy steep savings when they purchase an annual institutional subscription —which provides access for everyone on campus, including students and post-docs.
 For more information about Institutional Subscriptions please CONTACT US

 My goal is not to improve a single submission, but to improve my client’s grantsmanship skill on all submissions going forward.
 It makes my client a better grantee, mentor, and reviewer, and ensures the research the best chance of success.